Samsonite2899/hello-world/README.md

 # hello-world
-This repository is for practicing the Github flow
+This repository is for practicing the Github flow.
+My name is Sam mb, and I'm learning to use Github through Code Louisville :)